 Golder may contact a Covered Person to request that he or she update his or her Personal Data on a regular basis to ensure its integrity for the purposes of ongoing data management.
 Covered Persons also have the right on their own initiative to access, modify, supplement or update their Personal Data at any time.
 Covered Persons may also contact Golder to request access, modification, or deletion of Personal Data.
 Contact details are provided in Section 7 of this Policy.

-Golder will internally assess compliance to this Policy as part of our self-audit process.
+Golder will internally assess compliance with this Policy as part of our self-audit process.
 Any Golder employee who violates this Policy may be subject to disciplinary action, up to and including dismissal and civil and/or criminal prosecution.

 Any person that believes that his or her Personal Data has been processed in violation of this Policy may report the concern to Golder via our secure and confidential global compliance reporting process, which is available at https://golder.alertline.com.
 As part of this process, Golder will investigate and attempt to resolve complaints and disputes regarding use and disclosure of Personal Data in accordance with the principles contained in this Policy.